Utkar5hM/Execstasy/README.md

 2. **configure app.env file**

-copy app.env.example to app.env and setup all the required environment variables.
+copy .env.example to .env and setup all the required environment variables.

 3.  **Start Dev Environment**